tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 I use Nginx's `location` block and `proxy_pass` directive to proxy requests to `/beacon` to `127.0.0.1:8888` where my Boomcatch server is located.
 I like this setup personally because I manage all TLS related concerns in once place, as opposed to configuring TLS in two places (one for Nghttpx and another for Boomcatch).
 Additionally, Nghttpx offers better HTTPS configuration capabilities than Boomcatch.

 All that said, you can definitely use Boomcatch's options to configure your setup however you want.
-If you set a non-local host name and make sure the port is open, you will be able to connect to it without much trouble.
+If you set a non-local host name and make sure the port is open, you will be able to connect to it from external locations without much trouble.
+In fact, if you try to scale this out, you will probably have a server dedicated to Boomcatch.

 Now that we can connect to Boomcatch locally and externally with a little Nginx hackery, let's set up Boomcatch to run as a daemon.
 To do so, I turned to Forever, a Node package for running Node servers as daemons.
 First, you need to install Forever: